Reporting Your Taxes

 What Tax forms will I need to fill out?

-IRS Form 8843: All Fulbright Scholars, regardless of income (U.S. or foreign source), must file Form 8843 for each tax year during which they were resident in the United States for even 1 day.
-This one-page form establishes presence in the United States as a non - resident alien and is required.
+IRS Form 8843: All Fulbright Scholars must file Form 8843 for each tax year during which they were present in the US (even if one day) on an F, J, M, or Q visa (excluding days present as a non-resident alien).
+This two-page form establishes presence in the United States as a non - resident alien and is required.
 In the case that a Fulbrighter received $0 U.S.-sourced income this will be the only form required.

-IRS Form 1040NR: Scholars who received US income during their exchange will need to fill out this form.
-For Fulbright Visiting Scholars, there are typically three profiles:
+IRS Form 1040NR: Scholars who received U.S. income during their exchange will need to fill out this form.
+For Fulbright Visiting Scholars, there are typically three aspects of income to consider:

-1. Scholars who receive their stipend income directly from IIE are provided with tax filing assistance through Sprintax.
-Sprintax is an online US tax preparation system for international students and scholars.
-You will be prompted by IIE/Sprintax at various points before, during, and after your program to provide information in service of your tax preparation and compliance.
+1. Many Fulbright Scholars receive their stipend income directly from IIE AND/OR accept Fulbright grant benefits in the form of Anchor Cities events, Fulbright Enrichment Seminars, or Outreach Lecturing Fund travel awards.
+As both forms of income are taxable, scholars in this group are are provided with tax determination and filing assistance through Sprintax Calculus and Sprintax Returns.
+You may be prompted by IIE/Sprintax at various points before, during, and after your program to provide information in service of your income and tax reporting through Sprintax Calculus and later on your tax preparation and compliance through Sprintax Returns.
 At tax filing time, Sprintax will guide you through the 1040NR tax return process and assist you with preparing compliant Federal and State tax returns.
-It is your responsibility to print and mail your tax returns to the U.S. International Revenue Service (IRS).
+It is your responsibility to print and mail or e-file your tax returns to the U.S. International Revenue Service (IRS).

 I received U.S. sourced income from both Fulbright and non-Fulbright sources.
 Should I file two returns?

-No. You need only file one return that accounts for all of your U.S. sourced income.
-If you are utilizing Sprintax services, Sprintax will file a return that includes your IIE and non-IIE income.
+No. You MUST only file ONE return that accounts for all of your U.S. sourced income.
+Those with IIE income must use Sprintax to file a return that includes your IIE and non-IIE income.

 What should I do if I receive notifications from federal or state tax authorities or collection agency?

-If you received payments from IIE and are eligible for Sprintax services, please contact IIE@sprintax.com immediately.
+If you received payments from IIE and are eligible for Sprintax services, please contact IIE@sprintax.com and tax@iie.org immediately.
 Be sure to include a copy of the notice.
-If you received your payments from a Fulbright Commission in your home country, please reach out to the IRS for clarification.
+If you received your payments from a Fulbright Commission in your home country, please reach out to IIE, Sprintax, and/or the IRS for clarification.
 You can also use Sprintax services, but it will likely cost a small fee.

 Is this email I received about taxes spam or a scam?

-• Throughout the tax season, you may receive important messages from Fulbright/IIE via Mailchimp or other email services, fulbrightvisitingscholar@iie.org, tax@iie.org, and noreply@sprintax.com.
+• Throughout the tax season, you may receive important messages from Fulbright/IIE via Mailchimp or other email services, fulbrightvisitingscholar@iie.orgtax@iie.org, and noreply@sprintax.com.
 Please make sure these are on your No Block/Non-Spam lists.

 • You will never be asked to provide a Social Security Number via telephone by the Internal Revenue Service (IRS).
 The IRS will not call you.
 You should always be careful to keep private any personally identifiable information (PII) (e.g., Social Security Numbers/ITINs, personal addresses, credit/debit card information, passport/visa information, et cetera).
 If you receive a threatening phone call where the caller is requesting urgent action from you or something bad will happen, you can ask them for their contact information and let them know you will look into the matter and call them back.